Some things are more CRINGE than others: Iterative Preference Optimization with the Pairwise Cringe Loss: Conclusion

 \section{Conclusion}

 We introduced the Pairwise Cringe Loss for training language models with pairwise preferences.
 We showed that this approach outperforms its binary feedback counterpart the Cringe Loss, and importantly also outperforms competing state-of-the-art preference optimization algorithms on the AlpacaFarm benchmark such as PPO and DPO.
+We also showed that the iterative version of our method and Iterative DPO lead to better performance.
 Our method is efficient and simple to implement and we expect it can be applied to a wide range of problems.
 We note that our approach can also be used naturally with a mixture of both binary feedback and pairwise preferences if they are available by simply using both versions of the loss (binary Cringe, and Pairwise Cringe) at the same time for the two types of data, making it a versatile choice for end user applications.